breakin/snestistics/docs/tutorial-first-asm.md

 The trace can now be found in the _Roms_ directory and it is named _trace0.trace_.
 If you loaded many games or reset the game there will be multiple trace files (_trace1.trace_ etc).

 Note that trace files currently end up in the _current working directory_ so if you start a movie playback in snes9x the traces will end up in the directory of the movie instead.
 This will probably be fixed in a future version of snes9x-snestistics.

-Only the .trace-file is important and the other ones can be deleted.
-We commend running once with the .trace_helper file since it usually tells you weather the emulation worked or not.
+Every time the emulator is reset (loading movie, loading new ROM) the previous trace file will be closed and a new one will be opened, named trace1.trace etc.

+The *Save trace helper* option enabled saving of an additional file named ._trace_helper_.
+It can be currently be very big but it will help the emulator know if it has meesed up.
+If recommend you to use it once when starting up with a new game to make sure the emulator supports all the features of the game.
+Then it can be turned off.
 If you want to submit a bug the .trace and the .trace_helper file are both needed.
-We also highly recommend that you use a snes9x movie (.SMV) that contains your play session.
+We also **highly recommend** that you use a snes9x movie (.SMV) that contains your play session.
 That way you can recreate the .trace-file whenever the file format of the .trace-file changes.
+Yes we are planning a change of this format!.
 If you do this the .trace-file might end up in the directory where the .SMV-file is located.
-Everytime the emulator is reset (loading movie, loading new ROM) the previous trace file will be closed and a new one will be opened, named trace1.trace etc.

-For more information on why we are using an emulator and why it happens to currently be snes9x see [here](about).

 Running snestistics
 ===================